GreenSpaceNASA/frontend/README.md

 - Identify and learn about endangered species in the area, along with actionable steps to protect them.

 ## Explaination of water status
-We have defined these water status categories based on our experience, without relying on any official documentation.
-Please consider them as reference points.
+We have defined these water status categories based on our experience, we are trying to take official documentation as base source for better definition.
+So please consider these status as below as reference points.
 | Condition | Description | Icon |
 | --- | --- | --- |
 | Good | The water quality is good | <img src="/public/water-ladder-solid.svg" alt="AppScreenshot" width="30" height="30"> |